WinnieJiangHW/Grad-Grow/README.md

-## Grad-Grow
+# Grad-Grow

-This project is used to update news related to our submission: *Accelerating Training of Large Neural Models by Gradient-based Growth Learning* (NIPS 2023).
+This project is used to update news related to our paper: *Accelerating Training of Large Neural Models by Gradient-based Growth Learning*.

 <div align=center>
 <img src="assets/Framework.png" width="80%">